Gizra/Gizra-Way-Book/views.md

 Our Blog list will display on a page, but we will create it in the next step (just for you to see how we define this in the View edit page.)
 So leave the page checkbox unchecked.
-When finished here, click `Continue and edit` button.
+When finished, click `Continue and edit` button.

 This brings you to the View edit page.
 Be aware that the View is not saved until you click on the `Save` button, so I recommend saving it immediately and throughout your work on the view.